sapegin/washingcode-book/manuscript/book.md

 But is it really more readable?

-After a cup of coffee and a chat with a colleague, I’ve ended up with a much cleaner version:
+After a cup of coffee and a chat with a colleague, I’ve ended up with a much cleaner approach:

 ```js
 const tableData =